zero-filtre/k8s-user-provisioner/README.md

 - Resets all provisioned namespaces
 - Ensures clean state for all users

-### Yearly User Cleanup
+### Daily User Cleanup
-- Runs at midnight on December 31st
+- Runs at midnight every day
 - Removes users and their resources that are more than a year old
 - Helps maintain system cleanliness